Months of QA, completed in hours with OwlityAI.

 Another example is how AI integrates into our routines through personalized digital assistants like Siri and Alexa, which have become common tools for managing daily tasks.

-From voice commands and personalized recommendations to smart home control — as we got used to it, AI in software testing has time to change our minds as well.
+From voice commands and personalized recommendations to smart home control — as we got used to it, AI in software testing has time to change our minds as well and prove that many AI myths are outdated.
 As of now, it automates repetitive tasks, learns from data patterns, and gives actionable, well-served insights into your potential strategy refinement.

 Let’s debunk some AI-powered testing myths and demonstrate the value of Artificial Intelligence in the modern quality assurance process.